Top-NotchOutdoorSearch

 The built-in pouch swallows the cables.

-That small touch kept our setup from turning into a tangle.
+That small touch is what keeps a setup from turning into a tangle.

 Ease of UseRating